What are ocarinas capable of?

 Articulation

-Articulation refers to how the notes in a performance are separated, and ocarinas can articulate notes in a number of ways:
+Articulation refers to how the notes in a performance are separated, and ocarinas can articulate notes in several ways:

-• Using the tongue.
-Notes can be articulated using the tongue to start and stop the airflow.
+- Using the tongue.
+Notes can be articulated using the tongue to start and stop the instrument's sound.

-• Changing the pitch.
-Multiple notes can be slurred together in a continuous breath.
+- Changing the pitch.
+Multiple notes can be slurred together in a continuous breath, separated by moving from one note to another.

-• Using the fingers.
-Notes can be separated by sounding a higher or lower pitch for such a short duration that it is perceived as an atonal blip or click.
-These sounds can be used in much the same way as tonging, and are called Cuts and Strikes in Celtic folk music.
+- Using the fingers.
+Notes can be separated by sounding a higher or lower pitch so briefly it is perceived as an atonal blip or click, and these may be used in much the same way as tonguing.

 Ornamentation

-Celtic ornaments including rolls, cranns, and strike cranns may also be easily performed.
-These are essentially an ornamental articulation of multiple sequential notes.
+Celtic ornaments including rolls, cranns, and strike cranns may also be used.

 Timbre

-Ocarinas can be designed to produce quite a diverse range of timbres from extremely pure to noticeably 'buzzy'.
-These differences are created by changing the size and shape of the sound hole, and is fixed when the instrument is made.
+Ocarinas can be designed to produce quite a diverse range of timbres, from extremely pure to noticeably 'buzzy'.
+These differences are created by changing the size and shape of the sound hole, and are 'set in stone' when the instrument is made.

-• Asian ocarinas are generally very pure sounding.
+- Asian ocarinas are generally more pure sounding.

-There are also a few ways of varying the timbre of an ocarina while playing:
+Changes in these are mostly attained by changing to a different ocarina, but there are a few ways of influencing the timbre of an ocarina while playing:

-• By changing one's fingering and blowing harder or softer to maintain the same pitch.
+- By changing one's fingering and blowing harder or softer.

 Volume dynamics

-The pitch of an ocarina varies with blowing pressure so you cannot create volume dynamics by changing blowing pressure alone.
-Rather, you must cover, or part-close a hole, and blow harder to maintain the same pitch.
+- To increase the volume you must cover, or part-close a hole, and blow harder to maintain the same pitch.

-The inverse, opening or part-opening a hole, and blowing more softly also works.
+- Decreasing the volume involves doing the opposite, opening or part-opening a hole, and blowing more softly.

 Microtones

-Microtones are very easy to play as ocarinas have really unstable pitch.
-One can choose a fingering that gives a pitch close to the desired one, and increase or decrease blowing pressure to attain the desired pitch.
+Sounding a microtone is just a matter of choosing a fingering that gives a pitch close to the desired one, and increasing or decreasing blowing pressure to attain the desired pitch.

-Achieving this reliably requires both a good ear, and good breath control.
+Achieving this reliably requires good ear training, accurate finger placement, and good breath control.

 Creating expression